How to encrypt a PDF on Mac

 The files you keep in your locker will be updated automatically after you edit them.
 That saves time as you don’t need to re-encrypt everything again.

-You can share the content of your locker with other users.
-Just add the emails of the people you want to access your data.
-Of course, they also have to download NordLocker — otherwise, this doesn’t work.
+You can share the contents of the lockers you keep on your PC/Mac with other users by adding their emails in the app.
+Of course, to access your data, they also have to download NordLocker — otherwise, this doesn’t work.

 Elisa’s all about languages.
 She speaks five, loves stand-up comedy, and is writing her first novel.
 Besides her extensive knowledge of cybersecurity, she’s an expert in persuasion techniques hackers use and strives to teach people how to avoid online scams.